omarvides/resume/README.md

 ## Xoom Corporation, a Paypal company

+### Tooling team
+__December 2016-Present__
+Devops (Promoted to Member of Technicall Staff) at Xoom Corporation a Paypal company Development and support for other teams at the company using and configuring several technologies and applications such as Puppet, Jenkins, Artifactory, Golang, Ruby, Terraform, Packer

 ### Driver team
 __December 2014 - December 2016__
-Senior software engenieer at Xoom Corporation a Paypal company Designed a complete solution for the team, using a distributed architecture based on RabbitMQ message broker scheduling and rules feedback and self adjustment.
+Senior software engenieer (Software Engineer 3) at Xoom Corporation a Paypal company Designed a complete solution for the team, using a distributed architecture based on RabbitMQ message broker scheduling and rules feedback.

-### Tooling team
-__December 2016-Present__
-Devops Software engineer III at Xoom Corporation a Paypal company Development and support for other teams at the company using and configuring several technologies and applications such as Puppet, Jenkins, Artifactory, Golanguage

 ## PideloRapido